-Inside The Ibrahim Pasha Palace
+Inside the Ibrahim Pasha Palace

 If you want to see sizable, hand-woven Ottoman and Seljuk carpets, head over to the carpets and rugs department.
 It is easy to tell the amazing artistic distinctions between Ottoman and Seljuk carpets and rugs thanks to the carpets and rugs of all sizes presented in this enormous saloon with exhibition windows.
 They have levels of detail that are truly astounding.
 The only remaining Seljuk carpets are those that are on show here.
 This collection of hand-woven carpets, which includes Ottoman and Seljuk pieces from the 13th to the 20th centuries, is among the best and largest in the world.